Walsh-Floquet Theory of Periodic Kick Drives

 Hence, in the high-frequency regime, using Eq.~\eqref{eqn:kickop}, we can guess at the form of the time-evolution and pick a basis accordingly.
 In particular, the Walsh basis performs well for the kick drive $V(t) =\dot{W}_{N/2}(t)$ since the response, $e^{-iK(t)} {\propto} W_{N/2}(t) + \mathcal{O}(\omega^{-2})$ (inset of Fig.~\ref{fig:localization}(a)).
 Away from the high-frequency regime, we can turn to other indicators of localization.

-We can view Sambe space localization as a semi-quantitative predictor for the error in the quasienergies.
+We can view frequency lattice localization as a semi-quantitative predictor for the error in the quasienergies.
 The errors can be quantified via the localization of the modes, $\ket{u_n(t)}$, using the photon participation entropy,

 where we trace over states $\ket{\alpha}\in\mathcal{H}$ to define a probability of occupying the $m$th mode, $P_m=\sum_\alpha|\langle \braket{\alpha m|\alpha m}\rangle|^2$, independent of the physical state $\ket{\alpha}$.
+While other localization measures such as the inverse participation ration (IPR) also capture this localization, the logarithm present in the photon participation entropy makes it drop off in value less steeply for extended states and leads to a marginally better comparison with the error.
 In Fig.~\ref{fig:localization}(b) and (c), we see that a large photon participation entropy (delocalized in the up spin component) corresponds to a larger error.
 The participation entropy qualitatively predicts when solutions from truncation are more accurate.
 This demonstrates clearly how choosing the optimal basis of $\mathcal{L}_\odot$ for a given drive can be understood as a problem in single-particle localization physics.
-We have omitted the spin-down component since this suffers from resonance effects in the first Floquet Brillouin zone [End matter].
+We have omitted the spin-down component since this suffers from resonance effects in the first Floquet Brillouin zone.

 Resonances in the spectrum can lead to disagreement between error and delocalization due to strong hybridization between physical and photonic degrees of freedom, a.k.a.~polariton states; averaging over the physical degrees of freedom becomes a coarse approximation.
 Depending on parameters, the polaritons behave differently.
 Arbitrarily weak drive generically gives a ``Fourier" polariton where one spin component hybridizes with $\exp(i m\omega t)$.
-However, for kick field $h_x=\pi/2$ and $h_z T\ll1$, one observes a ``Walsh" polariton where a component hybridizes with $W_m(t)$ [End matter].
+However, for kick field $h_x=\pi/2$ and $h_z T\ll1$, one observes a ``Walsh" polariton where a component hybridizes with $W_m(t)$.